 Please click below to download an example timetable and termly curriculum plan.

-In Preschool and Reception all pupils enjoy our Forest School lessons taught by a specialist teacher.
-Forest school is a unique approach to learning which involves children having real life experiences whilst exploring the world around them.
+In Preschool and Reception all pupils enjoy our Outdoor Learning lessons taught by a specialist teacher.
+Outdoor learning is a unique approach to learning which involves children having real life experiences whilst exploring the world around them.
 At Salcombe, we have a programme of studies which capitulates these learning opportunities through Science, Enrichment and Personal, Social and Emotional development.
 The world around us is an amazing place and when children really explore it, their learning excels, using natural curiosity and questioning.
 We go out in most weathers, after all there is no such thing as inappropriate weather, just inappropriate clothing!

 At Preschool, the students are not set homework, apart from the daily reading each child must do at home with their parents.
 We encourage children to explore the world around them and share their experiences with their peers during school.
 In Reception no homework is set during the first half of the Autumn term, apart from reading, to allow the students to settle into the routine of attending school every day.
 After the first half term, spellings are set each week and tested once the children have had an appropriate amount of time to learn them.

 Children are assessed throughout the year through tests, exams, classwork, behaviour and other criteria.
-From Preschool onwards feedback is given from their form tutor as well as the subject specialist teachers in French, Music and PE.
+From Preschool onwards feedback is given from their form tutor as well as the subject specialist teachers in Modern Foreign Languages, Music and PE.

 Reports are produced each term, and Parent Teacher Conferences take place twice a year in the Autumn and Spring Term.